Free Shipping on All U.S. Orders

 Cutouts also are made for the wheel wells.
 These are made by fitting trailer fenders into the cutouts and attaching a plywood semicircle to the inner edges of the fenders.
 If desired, the floor assembly now can be removed from the frame and the body finished separately Fig. 14.

-Plans with dimensions for the body and interior of a folding camp trailer.
+Plans with dimensions for the trailer body and interior.

 This is handy where overhead clearance is restricted.
 The sides of the lower body are 1/4-in. plywood on which are fitted strips of 1 x 3, rabbeted 1/4 x 2-in. to produce a finish wall height of 30 in.